Usage Guides

 0.22 µm syringe filter

-Used to sterile-filter reconstituted peptide before use in cell-culture or in-vivo preclinical applications.
+Used to sterile-filter reconstituted peptide before use in cell-culture applications.
 Attach to a fresh syringe and push the solution through just before use.

 Alcohol swabs

 70% isopropyl alcohol prep pads for wiping vial septa and work surfaces.
-Use one swab per surface and allow to air-dry (≥30 seconds) before needle insertion.
+Allow to air-dry (≥30 seconds) before needle insertion.

 Lab-grade storage container